 American, Mexican, and Spanish women had been present along the trail in small numbers since at least 1829.
-In September of that year, a well-to-do Spanish family, including six women and ten men, were banished from Santa Fe and traveled northeast to Missouri with a trade caravan.
+In September that year, a well-to-do Spanish family, including six women and ten men, were banished from Santa Fe and traveled northeast to Missouri with a trade caravan.
 Colonel Jose Antonio Viscarra and 200 men, comprised of Mexicans, “hired whites,” and “hired Indians,” escorted them to the Arkansas River.
 Another Hispanic woman, among the first women to travel the trail, may well have been Santa Fe native Carmel Benevides, the common-law wife of Antoine Robidoux, a voyageur, fur trader, Santa Fe merchant, and magistrate.
 Carmel Benevides de Robidoux accompanied her husband on at least six trips between Santa Fe and Missouri.
-Missouri birth records indicate that Carmel gave birth to a daughter, Carmelete, in about 1830 possibly at either the Blacksnake Hills Trading post in later St. Joseph, or in St. Louis, Missouri.
+Missouri birth records indicate that Carmel gave birth to a daughter, Carmelete, in about 1830, possibly at the Blacksnake Hills Trading post in later St. Joseph or St. Louis, Missouri.
 This would place Carmel in Missouri in 1830 and suggest that her first trip over the trail occurred shortly before that time.
 Carmel and the child were recorded in Santa Fe on the 1841 census, indicating that both had made the return trip.
-The Robidoux family made additional trips to and from Mexico about 1841 and sometime in 1845.
+The Robidoux family made additional trips to and from Mexico in 1841 and sometime in 1845.
 Antoine died on August 29, 1860, in St. Joseph, Missouri.
 His will listed Carmel as “his beloved wife” and executrix.
 Her last trip on the trail in the early 1860s was to return to Santa Fe with her adopted granddaughter.

-Magoffin’s diary of her 1846 trip was published in 1926; Russell’s memoirs were transcribed by her daughter in-law in the 1920s and published during the 1950s.
+Magoffin’s diary of her 1846 trip was published in 1926; Russell’s memoirs were transcribed by her daughter-in-law in the 1920s and published during the 1950s.
 Considering the nature of the Santa Fe Trail, “It may appear, perhaps, a little extraordinary that females should have ventured across the Prairies under such forlorn auspices,” but they did.
 Hezekiah Brake, who crossed the trail in 1858, wrote in his published account that “In those days the women dreaded worse than death, the perils of the Western trails,” supporting the notion that many of the females who crossed the trail did so because of their husbands or families.
-No doubt some of the dreaded perils were experienced by Magoffin in 1846 when she miscarried while at Bent’s Fort, Colorado after a carriage wreck west of Pawnee Rock, Kansas.
+No doubt some of the dreaded perils were experienced by Magoffin in 1846 when she miscarried while at Bent’s Fort, Colorado, after a carriage wreck west of Pawnee Rock, Kansas.